 Location: Noonu Atoll.
 45 minutes north of Male by seaplane (or four hours by luxury yacht).

 Ever wondered what you'd do if you were rich enough to afford your own island?
 Velaa Private Island is the 'beyond luxury' boutique hideaway owned and created by a Czech billionaire.
 Word has it that he invested $220 million to realize his dream.

 The name Velaa comes from the sea turtles that inhabit the island, and they feature prominently in the hotel's contemporary design.

-- Rooms: 43 villas and residences, 18 of which are over-water.
+- Rooms: 47 villas, houses, and residences, 18 of which are over-water.
 The largest has four bedrooms, spread over two levels on a private stretch of beach.

-- Rates: Expect to pay around $3,400 rupees upwards per night, during peak season.
+- Rates: Expect to pay around $2,750 USD upwards per night, during peak season.
 This includes breakfast and taxes/service charges.
-Rates drop to around $2,000 rupees upwards per night during the low season.
+Rates drop to around $1,800 USD upwards per night during the low season.

 - Facilities: Spa, yoga, golf course, tennis court, dive center, fleet of marine vessels (including a submarine and luxury yacht), kid's club, swimming pool, boutiques, library, three restaurants, two bars (including one by the poolside with DJ), and the largest wine and champagne collection in the Maldives.